Messer Group: Back to family ownership

 Stefan Messer, grandson of the founder, entered Messer Griesheim’s management in 1998.
 In the following year, the Messer family bought the Messer Cutting & Welding subsidiary from Messer Griesheim GmbH.
 Also in 1999, Hoechst merged with Aventis and the Messer shares were transferred to Aventis.
 In 2001, Aventis sold these Messer shares to the investment companies Goldman Sachs and Allianz Capital Partners, who sold them to the Messer family in 2004.

 With this acquisition, the company returned to full family ownership under the name of Messer Group GmbH.
 As part of this transaction, the national businesses in Germany, the United Kingdom, and the United States were sold to Air Liquide for approximately €2.7 billion.
 This was bound to a four-year non-compete clause for the Messer Group, prohibiting the company from selling gases under the Messer brand name in the three countries.
 Messer Group sidestepped by founding the Gase.de Vertriebs-GmbH for selling gases in Germany.
 When the non-compete clause expired in 2008, Messer Group re-entered the industrial gas business under the Messer brand.

 In 2011, the company headquarters moved from Sulzbach to the neighboring town of Bad Soden.

 In 2018, Messer signed a supply contract with Rütgers Germany, a subsidiary of Rain Carbon Inc. Messer agreed to supply hydrogen over a period of 15 years and invest in a hydrogen production facility at the Rain carbon site.
 The facility is also used to supply other customers.
 A year later, Messer acquired the right to operate in North America and in South America as a result of the Linde-Praxair merger.
 Regulatory approval required the divestment of these rights.
 The acquired businesses were not integrated into the group but consolidated in a joint venture with CVC Capital Partners.
 CVC’s shares were acquired by Messer in 2023.

 Since 2021, the company has been operating as Messer SE & Co.
 KGaA.
 In 2023, Bernd Eulitz was appointed CEO while Stefan Messer became Chairman of the Supervisory Board.

 Company structure

 The Messer SE & Co.
 KGaA is the management holding company of the Messer Group, an international supplier of industrial, medical, and specialty gases.
 The majority of the company’s shares is owned by the founding family and the Dr. Hans Messer Stiftung.
-Bernd Eulitz is acting as CEO; Stefan Messer holds the position of Chairman of the Supervisory Board.
+Since February 2022, Bernd Eulitz was acting as CEO; Stefan Messer holds the position of Chairman of the Supervisory Board.

+Effective July 1st, 2026, Peter Mohnen will assume the role of CEO of Messer.

-The group’s 11,519 employees generated sales of €4.39 billion in 2023.
+The group’s 12,257 employees generated sales of €4.5 billion in 2025.